 Crimes which can only be heard and decided by a magistrate in the magistrates court are called summary offences.
 In general, these offences are less serious than indictable offences and the penalties that can be imposed are not as great.
 Summary offences make up the majority of the so called common offences, see common offences.
-A summary offence is defined by the Summary Procedure Act 1921 (SA) s5 as:
+A summary offence is defined by the Criminal Procedure Act 1921 (SA) s5 as:

 - offences not punishable by imprisonment and having a maximum fine of less than $120 000;